 Academics Robert Dewar and Edmond Schonberg, then both professors of Computer Science at New York University, use this piece to argue that Computer Science education (in 2008) neglected necessary skills.

 The authors blame the general adoption of “Java as a first programming language” for this situation.
-They provided a summary of the skills they believe must form the stock-in-trade of every software professional: programming languages, tools for building large scale trustworthy programs, and formal proof methodologies (source).
+They provided a summary of the skills they believe must form the stock-in-trade of every software professional: programming languages, test management tools for building large scale trustworthy programs, and formal proof methodologies (source).

 2. Scaling Agile Development: Large and Multisite Product Development with Large-Scale Scrum